-Old pictures are fun because they bring back lots of memories.
-It’s funny how we mostly remember the good things about most memories.
-Memories are the primary driver for me when I go back into my childhood pictures and decide to scan some and make them digital.
-I have hundreds of pictures from when I was a child.
+Old photos are fun because they bring back lots of memories.
+It’s funny how we mostly remember the good things about past memories.
+Memories are the primary motivation for me to go back into my old childhood photos and scan some and make them digital.
+I have hundreds of photos from when I was a child, mostly black and white.
 Even though I would like to scan all of them, I usually pick a few to scan and then forget about it for a while.
-Organizing old scanned pictures is the same as organizing current picture, at least for me.
-I get many questions however about organizing scanned pictures, and so i’ll describe here how I organize them.
+However, learning how to scan and organize old photos is mostly the same as organizing current digital photos.
+I follow the same system I use with all my pictures with one important difference.
+Read on to learn how to scan and organize old photos.

 I usually pick a group of pictures that have to do with similar time period.
 And I mean roughly similar…more like: “these are pictures from the 70s and these are pictures from 80s”.
 Unless you have more clues written on the back of your pictures (or somewhere else), it’s really hard to determine the date and place of an old picture.
 Unless of course you have a grandmother that remembers every detail about every old picture.

 Sometimes the content of the pictures triggers memories that help me remember more details about the date and place, but those pictures are not too many.
 When I run into pictures from a particular event, I put them all together in a folder and create a precise folder name (Read How should you name your folders?)

 I place all my newly scanned photos in the TRANSFER folder and I process them just like new photos I just transferred from my camera.